Anita Alley - Guntersville

 Cyndy Simmons has served as volunteer secretary and grants chair for MVAC for several years now and is in her second three-year term on the MVAC board.
 She and her husband, Brian Guckenberger, are always helping with concerts, art workshops, pumpkin bowling during FallFest, and artist receptions.

 Cyndy’s background is engineering, but she dabbles in watercolors.
 She also volunteers with the Guntersville Museum Guild and is a member of the Guntersville Historical Society, Lake Guntersville Chamber of Commerce, and the Ukesters.
+These connections help MVAC coordinate with these other organizations.

 JOHNNY SMITH - GUNTERSVILLE